 At a Glance

-- Tasks: Lead exciting fire and security projects across various sectors.
+- Tasks: Join us as a Fire and Security Project Engineer, managing exciting projects across various sectors.

-- Benefits: Enjoy a competitive salary and potential for growth.
+- Benefits: Enjoy a competitive salary, flexible working options, and great corporate perks.

-- Why this job: Make a real impact while working in a dynamic and supportive environment.
+- Why this job: Make a real impact in safety while working in a dynamic and supportive environment.

 Fire and Security Project Engineer required for our client, a well-established Fire and Security Protection Solutions company who boast over 25 years in the industry.
 You will be involved with a range of projects within M&E Contractors, Housing Associations, Local Authorities, Facilities Management and Property Management Companies.